scipy-conference/scipy_proceedings/papers/seabold/my_paper.rst

 datasets that are either part of the public domain or used with express consent of the original authors.
-These datasets follow a common pattern so that they are easy to use, and it is trivial for others to add additional Datasets.
+These datasets follow a common pattern so that they are easy to use, and it is trivial for others to add additional datasets.
 The datasets are used in our test suite and examples as illustrated below.
 Further, there are verbose examples in the examples directory of the package.